Jestersly/Trade_Tool_Treasury/README.md

 ❓"Please enter the interval for exportation and calculation in seconds: "❓
 ↪️ Here you can specify the Period in which the Code should export the data and calculate some Indicators (Total trades/liquidations, Differences, Avg. trades/liquidations, counts and sizes, time since starting the Program etc.).
 After the specified interval you will get an Overview of all trades and liquidation since starting the program

+- A **green number** for transactions means a Long-Trade (or Buy) was made
+- A **red number** for transactions means a Short-Trade (or Sell) was made

+- A **green number** for liquidations means somebodies Take-Profit got triggered
+- A **red number** for liquidations means somebody got liquidated (Stop-Loss or max.
+Margin got triggered)

+- On the right side of the liquidation and trade screener you can see the cumulative Sum since you started the program

 ## After a specified Interval you will get an Output like this: